 12.2 8.2 With respect to arbitration resolution, the parties agree that:

 In the event of dispute between ECT ENA and GE CCSI concerning the interpretation of any provision of this Agreement or the performance of any of the terms of this Agreement such matter or matters in dispute shall be finally settled under the arbitration rules of the American Arbitration Association by three arbitrators, one appointed by each party, and the third, who shall be the chairman of the American Arbitration Association.
 The language of the arbitration shall be English and the place of the arbitration shall be New York, New York.
-HoustonTexas[TO COME];
+Houston, Texas;

 In connection with any arbitration proceedings (i) each party shall be entitled to compel the attendance of witnesses or production of documents, and for this purpose, the Arbitrator shall have the power to issue subpoenas; and (ii) each party shall have the right (upon leave of the Arbitrator) to take depositions and obtain other discovery of the scope and in the manner which the Arbitrator deems reasonably necessary to the preparation and presentation of the party’s case;